eriqjaffe/OOTP-Uniform-Maker/README.md

 yarn
 yarn start
 ```
-Or you can grab a compiled binary from the "releases" section.
+Or you can grab a pre-compiled binary from the "releases" section.
 Binaries are available for Windows, macOS and Linux.

 Because I'm not a registered developer with Apple, macOS may block the app for security reasons (not a bad thing for it to do, ultimately).
 If this happens, just CTRL-click on the app and choose "Open" from the menu - that will bring up a slightly different version of the security message with an option to open the app.
 You *should* only have to do that once and macOS should store an exception for the app going forward.